mooreds/docs-1/docs/connectors/google-mail-documentation.md

 #### userId (required)

 The user's email address.
 The special value me can be used to indicate the authenticated user.

 **Type:** string

+#### includeSpamTrash

+Include drafts from SPAM and TRASH in the results.

+**Type:** boolean

+#### q

+Only return draft messages matching the specified query.
+Supports the same query format as the Gmail search box.
+For example, "from:someuser@example.com rfc822msgid: is:unread".

+**Type:** string